 -American Social History Project, Who Built America?
 Working People and the Nation's Economy, Politics, Culture, and Society.
 Volume One.
 New York: Pantheon, 1989, pp. 145 and 150.

 Letter of Gouverneur Morris to Thomas Penn, May 20th, 1774.

 NOTE: This letter contains many allusions to Roman history.
-Under both the Republic and the Empire, Rome was governed an aristocracy whose wealth was based upon land, like the wealth of the landed aristocracy of the Thirteen colonies, including Morris and his friends.
-The Roman aristocrats, called the "patricians", were able to build a great Empire by convincing the common people, the "plebeians," that building such an empire was in their interest.
+Under both the Republic and the Empire, Rome was governed by an aristocracy whose wealth was based upon land, like the wealth of the landed aristocracy of the Thirteen colonies, including Morris and his friends.
+The Roman aristocrats, called the "patricians," were able to build a great Empire by convincing the common people, the "plebeians," that building such an empire was in their interest.
 At the same time, the "patricians" (the word literally means "Fathers of the country") were able to politically defeat the many revolts of the plebeians against their rule through a combination of reform, force, and "divide-and-conquer" strategy.